Prescription prenatal vs OTC prenatal vitamins, which one is right for you? Read our guide.

 What makes a prenatal vitamin “prenatal?”

-As mentioned before, what makes a prenatal vitamin “prenatal” is that it typically has higher amounts of certain nutrients per dose (folate and iron, most notably) than a regular old multivitamin.
+As mentioned before, a prenatal vitamin is "prenatal" because it typically has higher amounts of certain nutrients per dose (folate and iron, most notably) than a regular old multivitamin.
 Why these particular nutrients?

 In the case of folate, research has shown that low levels of folate can lead to a higher chance of neural tube defects, which are defects of the brain and spine.
 Neural tube defects are the second most common major congenital anomaly (after cardiac anomalies) and can have varying short and long-term outcomes.
 There are two types of folate commonly used in prenatal vitamins: folic acid and MTHF folate.
 You can read about the key differences between them and which we think is better here.

-Iron supports fetal growth and development by preventing anemia, which occurs when mom’s blood doesn't have enough red blood cells to carry oxygen throughout her body.
+Iron supports fetal growth and development by preventing anemia.
+Iron deficiency anemia occurs when a mom's blood doesn't have enough red blood cells to carry oxygen throughout her body.
 In addition, some research suggests that prenatal vitamins decrease the risk of having a baby who is small for his or her gestational age.

 Calcium and vitamin D are two more very important players in this game.
 They become especially critical during the third trimester when a fetus’s bones are growing quickly.
 One study looked at vitamin D and calcium supplementation in pregnant teens and found that optimal intake of both nutrients was needed to maximize fetal bone growth.
 Another study looked at maternal vitamin D levels and found that low vitamin D can lead to changes in the fetus’ bone development as early as 19 weeks!
 And there are plenty more studies out there that support these findings.
 Of note, vitamin D deficiency is growing increasingly more common due to women staying indoors more and the increased use of sunscreen for cancer prevention.
 It is even more prevalent in women of color so don’t be surprised if your provider suggests additional supplementation on top of what may be in your prenatal vitamin to get your vitamin D level back in the normal range.